CANDOR: Counterfactual ANnotated DOubly Robust Off-Policy Evaluation: Experiments

-Our analyses seek to answer the following questions: \textbf{1)} How do imperfect annotations empirically affect the OPE methods? \textbf{2)} How do the OPE methods perform under a setting with compounding errors from imperfect annotations and a misspecified reward model?
+Our experiments seek to answer the following questions: \textbf{1)} How do imperfect annotations alone empirically affect the performance of the proposed methods? \textbf{2)} How do the proposed methods perform under compounding errors from imperfect annotations and misspecified reward models? \textbf{(3)} Which estimator is most robust when the quality of the annotations and reward model is unknown?

-To answer these questions, we investigate three contextual bandit settings and report key characteristics in \Cref{tab:environments} (further details in \Cref{apd:simulators}).